ComputerKeeda/solidity-tutorials/README.md

 # solidity-tutorials
 a beginner friendly tutorials of solidity.

-this is shubham sharma and I am sorry for this in the main readme file
+I am your 1st Student here 😁� Let's learn together and rock the web 3 world